 Lymphocytes play a major role in adaptive immunity.
 The B cells are responsible for humoral immunity and T cells are required for the cell-mediated immunity.
-The B cells secrete antibodies, which are transported by blood hence they can work over a long distance, whereas T cells can migrate to the target tissues and act locally.
+The B cells secrete antibodies, which are passed by blood, consequently they can function over a long distance, while T cells can move to the target tissues and they locally act.

 The normal lymphocyte count is 1000 to 4800 per µl.
-An increase or decrease in the lymphocyte count has a clinical significance.
-The increase in lymphocyte count is known as lymphocytosis.
-It is an indication of viral infection and also can be due to leukaemia.
-The decrease in the lymphocyte count from the normal range is known as lymphocytopenia.
-It is associated with immune deficiency diseases, malnutrition and certain inherited disorders, etc.
+A decrease or increase in the lymphocyte count has a clinical significance.
+Lymphocytosis is the increase in lymphocyte count which is an indication of viral infection and also can be as a result of leukaemia.
+Lymphocytopenia is the decrease in the lymphocyte count from the standard or normal range.
+It is linked with immune deficiency disorders, malnutrition and some other inherited disorders, etc.

 This was all about Lymphocytes.
 For more such topics related to NEET, visit BYJU’S. Check NEET Biology Flashcards for the revision of important concepts.

 - How does Interphase prepare a cell to divide?